Jury selection begins in federal trial over Floyd's killing

 Phil Turner, another former federal prosecutor, said prosecutors must show the officers should have done something to stop Chauvin, rather than show they did something directly to Floyd.

-The judge told potential jurors they should let him know if any responses to their questionnaires have changed.
-He also asked each to stand and talk about themselves, including where they live, their job history, education, military service, hobbies and families.
+One woman was excused after said she had difficulty with vandalism in the community.
+Afterward, Magnuson said he understood such concerns about “anarchy in streets” but said “that fear cannot control in a courtroom.
+That fear has to be overcome.”

-He also acknowledged the media attention on the case, saying, “I’m sure all of you know something about what happened to George Floyd.”
+The jury pool for the officers’ federal trial was selected from throughout the state — much more conservative and less diverse than the Minneapolis area the jury for Chauvin’s state trial was drawn from.
+That jury was evenly divided among whites and non-whites.

-Magnuson has said he believes jury selection could be done in two days, unlike the state trial for Chauvin, where the judge and attorneys questioned each juror individually and spent more than two weeks picking a panel.
+Magnuson has said he believes jury selection could be done in two days, unlike Chauvin's state trial, where the judge and attorneys questioned each juror individually and spent more than two weeks picking a panel.

 Floyd, 46, died on May 25, 2020, after Chauvin pinned him to the ground with his knee on Floyd's neck for 9 1/2 minutes while Floyd was facedown, handcuffed and gasping for air.
 Kueng knelt on Floyd's back and Lane held down his legs.
 Thao kept bystanders from intervening.